Technology Platforms & High-tech Labs

 ACROSS provides field data across different spatial and temporal scales and environmental compartments in order to enhance the interpretation of satellite data for environmental science.
 The UFZ partly coordinates the ACROSS infrastructure and contributes to the terrestrial platform by investigating hydrogeophysical and ecological parameters like soil moisture, temperature, carbon and water fluxes by using, for example, mobile cosmic ray neutron probes, Eddy-Covariance stations and LiDAR technologies.

-Microorganisms at interfaces form so-called biofilms which play a key role in a variety of processes, e.g., during the conversion of organic compounds, sorption or the decomposition and transport of contaminants.
+At bounderies, microorganisms form so-called biofilms, which play a key role in a variety of processes, e.g., during the conversion of organic compounds, sorption or the decomposition and transport of contaminants.
 While microorganisms are systematically applied in biotechnological processes like wastewater treatment, their action in biofouling or the human body may also result in undesirable effects on product quality or health.
-The technology platform “Biofilm” comprises several laser scanning microscopes, which allow a thorough investigation of structural and functional properties of biofilms and, therefore, contribute to a better understanding of the processes occurring in biofilms.
+The technology platform “Biofilm” comprises several laser scanning microscopes, which allow a thorough investigation of structural and functional properties of biofilms and, therefore, contribute to a better understanding of the processes which occur in biofilms.

-The bioreactor pilot plant possesses modern bioreactor technology for the cultivation of different microorganisms like bacteria, yeast and fungi.
-It offers multi and laboratory bioreactor systems from 0,5 to 2 litres as well as a set of geometrically similar reactors for a scaling up with working volumes ranging between 5 and 400 litres.
+The bioreactor pilot plant consists of modern bioreactor technology for the cultivation of different microorganisms like bacteria, yeast and fungi.
+It offers multi- and laboratory bioreactor systems from 0,5 to 2 litres as well as a set of geometrically similar reactors for a scaling up with working volumes ranging between 5 and 400 litres.
 The facility is completed by devices for analytics along the bioprocess and cell separation and thus, enables an integral approach for the investigation, development and optimization of bioprocesses.

 CITEPro provides a platform for high-throughput sample preparation, the automated exposure of cell cultures and aquatic organisms, and the automated analysis of the effects and chemical concentrations for large numbers of chemicals and environmental samples.